tin6150/psg/reStructuredText_hard_line_break.rst

 at end for hard line break
 or the double space at end, which works, except it is invisible and some text editor automatically stripe end white space.

+.. .md two tailing white spaces cannot cause a hard line break
+.. nor can \
+.. i wondered about: \^M at the end, but that didnt work either

 old notes